-BOSTON — If you want to avoid getting a form of dementia in your later years, you should consider cutting down on beauty sleep, a new study finds.
+BOSTON — If you want to avoid getting a form of dementia in your later years, you should consider how long you sleep, a recent study finds.
+That’s because if you snooze for too long, you may actually doing your brain a disservice.

-Researchers at Boston University Medical Center examined data from the Framingham Heart Study, an established and ongoing project.
+Researchers at Boston University Medical Center examined data from 2,457 participants in the Framingham Heart Study, an established and ongoing project.
 They found that those who slept nine hours or more a night had double the risk of developing dementia than those who slept less than nine hours.

 Screening for dementia and related diseases as soon as possible can lead to the best overall outcomes.